hyoo-ru/crowd.hyoo.ru/readme.md

 - Any states can be merged without conflicts.
 - Strong Eventual Consistency.
-- Merge result independent of merge order on different actors.
+- Merge result is independent of merge order on different actors.
 - Branch merge is semilattice.

 ### Reinterpretable

 - Same state can be reinterpreted as any CROWD Storage.
 - CROWD Storage type can be changed dynamicaly without data migration.
-- Cross-merge available between different CROWD Storages.
+- Cross-merge is available between different CROWD Storages.

 ### Ordered

-- Changes from same actor always ordered and can't be reordered.
+- Changes from same actor are always ordered and can't be reordered.
 - Deltas from same actor aren't commutative.
 - All deltas are idempotent.